 - 2lbs Chopped Hatch Green Chile

 - 2 Tablespoons Vegetable Oil

 - Cut off any fat on pork tenderloin and cut into cubes.

 - Heat oil in a frying pan until it dimples.

 - Brown pork, about 5-7 minutes.

-- Combine potatoes, pork, garlic, half of your green chile, caldo de tomate, caldo de pollo, and salt in a pot.
+- Combine potatoes, pork, garlic, half of your green chile, caldo de tomate, caldo de pollo, water, chicken broth, and salt in a pot.

 - Bring to a slow boil on medium high and then simmer for 20 minutes.

 - Add the other half of your green chile and then simmer for an additional 10 minutes.

 A GIANT thank you to my wonderful mother for always making the best meals and sharing her recipes with everyone!